-Configuring the Storage and SQL Nodes
+Configuring the data nodes and SQL nodes.

-my.cnf file needed for the data nodes is
+my.cnf file needed for the data nodes

-/etc directory and can be edited using any
+/etc directory and can be edited using

 We show vi being used here to create the file, but any text editor should work just as well.